potalyukov/cv/Nikita Potaliukov - CV Android Software Engineer.md

 ### Academ Media
 *Jan 2013 – Jan 2014 · 1 yr*
+- Identified a bottleneck in the team’s efficiency, proposed a solution, and implemented it.
+This freed up 4 team members from manual app localization tasks, allowing them to focus on development.
+With a total team size of 12, this improvement increased overall productivity by 30%.
+Implemented the solution via a Python script.

 **Projects:**
 - Music Synthesizer – Sound wave generation, synthesis, modulation, effects.
 Low-level audio buffer manipulation.
 Implemented a piano keyboard (complex multitouch handling).
 - Guitar Tuner App – Implemented a Fast Fourier Transform (FFT) algorithm to detect the fundamental frequency of sound.
 - Guitar Simulator – Worked with audio samples, implemented delay and distortion effects.

-**Achievements:**
-- Identified a bottleneck in the team’s efficiency, proposed a solution, and implemented it.
-This freed up 4 team members from manual app localization tasks, allowing them to focus on development.
-With a total team size of 12, this improvement increased overall productivity by 30%.
-Implemented the solution via a Python script.

 **Technologies:** Android/Java, Low-level Audio, JNI